Started Apr 29, 2011 0 Replies 0 Likes

 I can continue with it for hours :) we can continue and discuss it threw email.

-"Malaysian (Mahathir Mohammad 1981-2003), Chinese (Deng Xiaopeng 1976-1991), and Israeli (Chaim Weizmann 1902-1952) Experience; Preliminary Study; Questions and Answers" , " Mahathir Mohammad, Deng Xiaopeng, and Chaim Weizmann; Leader’s Culture of History Absorbing, Understanding of Reality Demands, and planning for the future" , and " Chaim Weizmann (1902-1952) and Mahathir Mohammad (1981-2003); the National Leadership and Reforming the National Mind: Academic Leader and Wisdom\ Political savvy", but i could collect a few of journals about Jewish experience (not Israeli) , Moreover, I find - in my opinion- many differences between the two terms ( Jewish experience and Israeli experience), so my questions are:
+Dear Neri First, thank you very much for emailing me, actually am going to write some articles Entitled: "Malaysian (Mahathir Mohammad 1981-2003), Chinese (Deng Xiaopeng 1976-1991), and Israeli (Chaim Weizmann 1902-1952) Experience; Preliminary Study; Questions and Answers" , " Mahathir Mohammad, Deng Xiaopeng, and Chaim Weizmann; Leader’s Culture of History Absorbing, Understanding of Reality Demands, and planning for the future" , and " Chaim Weizmann (1902-1952) and Mahathir Mohammad (1981-2003); the National Leadership and Reforming the National Mind: Academic Leader and Wisdom\ Political savvy", but i could collect a few of journals about Jewish experience (not Israeli) , Moreover, I find - in my opinion- many differences between the two terms ( Jewish experience and Israeli experience), so my questions are:

 Thank You my friend, its very interesting issue you bring, Malazya is amazing country with lot of achivments in its development.